Dijet photoproduction at low $x$ at next-to-leading order and its back-to-back limit: JIMWLK

 \subsection{Kinematics}

-So far, among the virtual NLO corrections to the dijet cross section that we have calculated, many have a logarithmic divergent integral over the gluon $k_3^+$ from the $k_3^+\rightarrow 0$ regime.
-In some cases, like the ${\mathrm{SESW,UV}}$ contribution~\eqref{eq:SESWUV} or the $\mathrm{IS}$ contribution~\eqref{eq:VIS}, in which the transverse loop integration can be performed explicitly, one could have used dimensional regularization in order to deal with the $k_3^+\rightarrow 0$ divergence as well.
-But in other cases, like the ${\mathrm{GESW}}$ contribution~\eqref{eq:GESW} or the ${\mathrm{SESW,sub}}$ contribution~\eqref{eq:SESWsub}, the integration over the transverse position of the gluon $\mathbf{x}_{3}$ cannot be performed explicitly, due to the presence of a Wilson line at $\mathbf{x}_{3}$.
+So far, among the virtual NLO corrections to the dijet cross section that we have calculated, many have a logarithmically divergent integral over the $+$ momentum $k_3^+$ of the virtual gluon stemming from the $k_3^+\rightarrow 0$ regime.
+In some cases, like the ${\mathrm{SESW,UV}}$ contribution~\eqref{eq:SESWUV} or the $\mathrm{IS}$ contribution~\eqref{eq:VIS}, in which the transverse loop integration can be performed explicitly, one could have used dimensional regularization to deal with these divergences.
+But in other cases, like the ${\mathrm{GESW}}$ contribution~\eqref{eq:GESW} or the ${\mathrm{SESW,sub}}$ contribution~\eqref{eq:SESWsub}, the integration over the transverse position of the gluon $\mathbf{x}_{3}$ cannot be performed explicitly due to the presence of a Wilson line at $\mathbf{x}_{3}$.
 In such cases, dimensional regularization cannot handle the $k_3^+\rightarrow 0$.
 For this reason, we introduce the lower cutoff $k_{\mathrm{min}}^{+}$ to regularize all $k_3^+$ loop integrals.
-Similarly, one encounters divergences in the real NLO corrections at the dijet cross section level from the $p_3^+\rightarrow 0$ regime in the integration over the real gluon $p_3^+$ (either inside or outside the measured jets, as we will see in sections~\ref{sec:jet} and~\ref{sec:coll}), which we regularize with the cutoff $k_{\mathrm{min}}^{+}$.
+Similarly, one encounters divergences in the real NLO corrections at the cross section level from the $p_3^+\rightarrow 0$ regime in the integration over the real gluon $+$ momentum $p_3^+$ (either inside or outside the measured jets, as we will see in sections~\ref{sec:jet} and~\ref{sec:coll}), which we regularize with the same cutoff $k_{\mathrm{min}}^{+}$.

-Part of these $k_3^+\rightarrow 0$ or $p_3^+\rightarrow 0$ divergences are genuine soft divergences which cancel at the dijet cross section level, as we have seen in section~\ref{sec:soft}, but others are rapidity divergences, which survive in the form of single logs of $k_{\mathrm{min}}^{+}$ after regularization.
-These large logs of $k_{\mathrm{min}}^{+}$ are high-energy leading logs, which can be extracted from the NLO correction to the cross section and resummed into the LO term, via the JIMWLK evolution of the target-averaged color operator, as we will now explain.
+Part of these $k_3^+\rightarrow 0$ or $p_3^+\rightarrow 0$ divergences are genuine soft divergences which cancel at the dijet cross section level, as we have seen in the previous section~\ref{sec:soft}.
+However, others are rapidity divergences which survive in the form of single logs of $k_{\mathrm{min}}^{+}$ after regularization.
+These large logs of $k_{\mathrm{min}}^{+}$ are high-energy leading logs, which can be extracted from the NLO correction to the cross section and resummed into the LO term, via the JIMWLK evolution of the target-averaged color- or Wilson-line operator, as we will now explain.

-In the LO cross section~\eqref{eq:LOXsection}, the target-averaged color operator should not include high-energy logarithms yet.
-We can use the notation
+In the LO cross section~\eqref{eq:LOXsection}, the target-averaged color operator is unevolved and should not yet include high-energy logarithms.
+We can, therefore, use the notation: